Lyndon-Mackay/ecology/README.md

 This program contains multiple ways of implementing the specifications some using multithreading and some single thread.

 A signle threaded implementation is later planned to be ported to web assembly howver i have other personal projectest to attend to first.

+to see usuage run the program with -h flag